In this post: Why Does My Dog Look Sad? Reasons & Ways to Cheer Them Up!

 Dog Depression Symptoms: Do You Have a Depressed or Sad Dog?

-Are you worried that your beloved furry friend might be suffering from depression?
+Are you worried your beloved furry friend might be suffering from depression?
 We’ll go over some common dog depression symptoms, and help you get a better idea of what the condition entails.

 Not as Excited About Playtime

 Losing interest in playtime or exercise is a common sign of depression in dogs.
-Now if your dog never liked exercise, to begin with, then that’s a different story.
+Now if your dog never liked exercise, to begin with, that’s a different story.
 But if your dog is suffering from depression, the things they used to love may not seem as appealing as they once did.
 As a side note, this can also be due to a physical illness, so if in doubt, it’s always best to get an expert opinion from your trusted veterinarian.
-They can advise the best course of action and help you diagnose the underlying issue.
+They can advise the best actions and help you diagnose the underlying issue.

 Decreased Appetite

 Does your four-legged family member no longer show interest in eating time?
-This too could be a sign of dog depression.
+This can also be a sign of dog depression.

 Is your pup no longer eating its favorite treats, such as its beloved Sweet Potato Bones?
 Or is their dinner often left half-eaten?
 Reduced appetite could also lead to other health issues, or be an underlying symptom of something serious.
 So always keep your dog’s eating habits in mind, especially if something unusual takes place.
+Have a large dog?
+You may need large breed dog treats.
+Big dogs need more food, and if they don’t get enough it could cause…

 Fatigue

-Have you noticed that your dog is more tired than usual?
+Have you noticed your dog is more tired than usual?
 Poor sleep, excessive sleep, or general tiredness could be a sign of depression in dogs.
 All dogs need a little extra rest sometimes, but make sure they’re not getting too much!

 What Makes Your Dog Sad?

 So your dog has been acting sad lately, and you’re wondering what might have caused it?
 In some cases, there may be an event or lifestyle change that is contributing in a big way.
-Here are some of the main factors that can cause sadness in our furry friends:
+Here are some of the main factors that cause sadness in our furry friends:

 Big Life Changes